Welcome!

 ABOUT JESSI

-Owner and Instructor, Dr. Jessica Jumper completed her Doctorate of Arts in Music and Vocal Performance from Ball State University in 2011.
-She began teaching in 2004 and thrives on a career that includes solo performance, as well as student education.
+CEO and Instructor, Dr. Jessica Jumper completed her Doctorate of Arts in Music and Vocal Performance from Ball State University in 2011.
+She began teaching in 2004 and thrives on a career that includes solo performance and student education.
+She began her collegiate teaching career as Assistant Professor of Music at Lynchburg University, in Lynchburg, Virginia and has served as an Adjunct Instructor at Indiana Wesleyan University, Sweet Briar College, and Green River College.
+She currently serves as Adjunct Instructor at Ranger College and Weatherford College where she teaches History of American Popular Music and Music Appreciation.
+Her passion for musical research has lead her to present at numerous national and international conferences.
 Jessi founded Voice in the Valley Music Studio in 2010 and enjoys supporting and encouraging the musical needs in the greater Maple Valley area.
-She is incredibly grateful that God has given her this opportunity to share her musical passion with the talented youth in Maple Valley.
-Her and her husband, Travis, continue to raise their two youthful boys, Jamesson and Jasper along with their four-legged child, Jax.
+She is incredibly grateful that God has given her this opportunity to share her musical passion with the talented musicians in Maple Valley and beyond.
+She is currently accepting new vocal students for online/remote lessons.
+In her spare time, Jessi loves to exercise, travel, camp, fish, and sing at her church.
+Her and her husband, Travis, continue to raise their two energetic boys, Jamesson and Jasper along with their four-legged child, Jax.

 ABOUT MARIA